RaiseDonors supports two installation types with Salesforce:

 Inserts Contacts, which automatically creates Accounts.

-An Opportunity is created for each fund designation with a donation.
-This means that if there is one Fund in a donation, there is one Opportunity.
-If there are three Funds in a donation, there will be three Opportunities.
+An Opportunity is created for each project designation with a donation.
+This means that if there is one project in a donation, there is one Opportunity.
+If there are three projects in a donation, there will be three Opportunities.
 You must ensure you've run our custom package, which stores the RaiseDonors Donor.Id field in Salesforce.

 Inserts Accounts, which hold the various opportunities.